Last Updated on

 Okay, okay, okay.
-I hope you understand this is a joke-y article.
-Yes, these things are kind of annoying but being bilingual is absolutely incredible.
-I have helped me in so many ways, it allowed me to do things I never could’ve imagined doing and I’ve spoken to so many interesting people I never could’ve spoken to otherwise.
+I hope you understand this article is a little piss-take 😉 Yes, these things are kind of annoying but being bilingual is absolutely incredible.
+I have helped me in so many ways!
+It allowed me to do things I never could’ve imagined doing and I’ve spoken to so many interesting people I never could’ve spoken to otherwise.
 Being able to speak two languages has opened so many doors for me and I am a hundred percent sure it is going to influence a big part of my future too.
-Seeing how many positive effects it has had on my life makes me wish I paid more attention to French and German during high school because even though I know the basics, I can’t have a conversation in either language.

 Seriously though, being bilingual has way more pros than these silly cons.
 It takes some effort but it will pay off!
 Here are seven top tips to learn a new language.